SODALITE-EU/ide/README.md

 - PoCs: This folder contains some PoCs developed to test XText technologies and model Tosca metamodels

 ## Requirements
-Install the version 2019-09 R (4.13.0) of the Eclipse Modeling Tools instance from [here](https://www.eclipse.org/downloads/packages/release/2019-12/r/eclipse-modeling-tools)
+Install the Eclipse Modeling Tools instance from [here](https://www.eclipse.org/downloads/)

 ## IDE Installation from the Sodalite IDE update site
 Install the Sodalite IDE into the Eclipse Modeling Tools instance using this [update site](https://raw.githubusercontent.com/SODALITE-EU/ide/master/dsl/org.sodalite.IDE.parent/org.sodalite.IDE.repository/target/repository).
-For that, select the menu option: *Help/Install New Software...*.
+In Eclipse, select the menu option: *Help/Install New Software...*.
 Click on the *Add* button.
-In the dialog, give the name *"SODALITE IDE"* and the update site location given before.
+In the dialog, give the name *"SODALITE IDE"* and the update site location given Above.
 Then, click on *Add* button.
-Following the same procedure add the this external [repository for Sirius-XText integration](https://altran-mde.github.io/xtext-sirius-integration.io/p2/) to your list of software sites.
-In the former dialog, in the *Work with* combo box, select the *SODALITE IDE* entry.
+Following the same procedure as before the this external [repository for Sirius-XText integration](https://altran-mde.github.io/xtext-sirius-integration.io/p2/) to your list of software sites but make sure that in the *Install software* dialog window, in the *Work with* combo box, you also select the *SODALITE IDE* entry.
 In the below panel, mark the *SODALITE IDE* checkbox.
 Be sure the chekbox *Contact all updates sites during install to find required software* is selected.
 Click twice the *Next* button.
 Accept the license, and finish the dialog.
 When prompted, accept.
 Restart Eclipse once the SODALITE IDE has been installed.

 ## IDE Installation from the Sodalite IDE source code